In which we explore the Orbit-Stabiliser Theorem.

 - Theorem 59 (Orbit-Stabiliser Theorem): Let be a finite group acting on a set .
 Take .
 Then .
 We defined a map from to and showed that it’s a bijection, then used Lagrange’s theorem.

 - Proposition 61: Let be prime.
 Let be a group with order for some .
-Then the centre of is non-trivial.
-We used the action of on itself via conjugation.
+Then the centre of is non-trivial (contains an element other than ).
+We used the action of on itself by conjugation.
 The elements of the centre are precisely the elements whose orbits have size 1.
-The size of each orbit divides and so is 1 or a multiple of , and since the orbits partition we see that the sum of their sizes is a multiple of .
-So the number of orbits of size 1 is a multiple of , and since it’s at least 1 it must be at least .
+The size of each orbit divides and so is a multiple of , and since the orbits partition we see that the sum of their sizes is a multiple of .
+So The number of orbits of size 1 is a multiple of , and since it’s at least 1 it must be at least .

 Understanding today’s lecture